Whitehall crisis officials working on IT outage, Cabinet minister says

 In the UK, transport networks were thrown into chaos, GP surgeries were unable to book appointments or access patient records and Sky News went off air.

-Pat McFadden, who as the Chancellor of the Duchy of Lancaster is in charge of the Whitehall machine, said on X: “Many people are being affected by today’s IT outages impacting services across the country and globally.
+Mr McFadden, who as the Chancellor of the Duchy of Lancaster is in charge of the Whitehall machine, told the BBC: “We’ve had a major global IT outage today, causing huge inconvenience around the world, particularly for people travelling, for media organisations and for some parts of the health care system.”

-“Ministers are working with their sectors and respective industries on the issue.
+Pressed on what the Government can do to help people, he said the “first thing we always want to identify is the cause” and then “to make sure that a fix is put in place and that the inconvenience that is being felt comes to an end as soon as possible”.

-“I am in close contact with teams co-ordinating our response through the COBR response system.”
+He also said: “Cobra officials met this morning.
+I’ve been kept updated about the situation throughout the day, the Prime Minister has been kept informed.
+We will have a further meeting later today to make sure we are across the situation.”

-A No 10 spokeswoman later told reporters: “Officials have met in the Cobra unit on this this morning and of course are updating ministers regularly on this issue.”
+The Labour frontbencher said online services that the government provides “are largely unaffected now”.

-Asked why Sir Keir Starmer did not chair Cobra – which deals with matters of national emergency or major disruption, the spokeswoman said the Prime Minister had been meeting Ukrainian President Volodymyr Zelensky and his Cabinet on Friday morning, and that she was not aware of plans for a gathering of the committee with ministers present.
+Downing Street said Sir Keir Starmer did not chair the morning Cobra – which deals with matters of national emergency or major disruption, because he had been meeting Ukrainian President Volodymyr Zelensky and his Cabinet.

-The spokeswoman also said she was not aware of any Whitehall departments being hit by the outage.
+A No 10 spokeswoman said she was not aware of any Whitehall departments being hit by the outage.

 It came after the Liberal Democrats demanded an urgent Government response to the IT debacle.